I.R.S. Records

 I.R.S.
-Records was a major American record label founded by Miles Copeland III and Jay Boberg in 1979.
+Records is a former independent record label founded by Miles Copeland III and Jay Boberg in 1979.
 I.R.S. produced some of the most popular bands of the 1980s, and was particularly known for issuing records by college rock, new wave and alternative rock artists, including R.E.M., the Go-Go's, Wall of Voodoo, and Fine Young Cannibals.
 Currently the label is distributed by parent company Universal Music Group.

 History

 Miles Copeland III, the son of CIA officer Miles Copeland Jr., played many roles in the U.K. punk rock and new wave music industry of the middle to late 1970s: agent, manager, producer, magazine publisher, record company and label owner.
 His brother Ian was the head of a talent agency, Frontier Booking International (F.B.I.), while his brother Stewart played drums for The Police, a band that Copeland managed.
 The Police's first album was released on A&M Records in 1978 with a hit single, "Roxanne", that Copeland called a turning point in his life.

 Building on success with the Police, Copeland convinced Jerry Moss, co-owner of A&M, to establish the I.R.S. division in 1979.
 I.R.S. stood for International Record Syndicate.

 From 1983 to 1987, I.R.S.
 Records sponsored a monthly MTV show called I.R.S.
 Records Presents The Cutting Edge, hosted by Peter Zaremba of The Fleshtones.
 The series concentrated on bands that recorded for the label.
 The show concept would later evolve into the alternative rock program 120 Minutes, which was launched in 1986 and co-existed with Cutting Edge for about a year and a half.

 I.R.S. releases were distributed by A&M until 1985, then by MCA Records until 1990, and by EMI until the label folded in 1996.
 In 1985, Copeland brokered a deal to switch the label's distributor to MCA Records.
 Under the agreement, A&M continued to release the label's pre-1985 catalog, much of which still can be found under the A&M banner.
 Copeland sold the I.R.S. music publishing to Rondor Music in 1995.

 The label folded in May 1996, with its last release being All Set by Buzzcocks, issued two weeks before the closure.
 Shortly after, Copeland formed Ark 21 Records.

 In 2011, EMI revived the label; as of 2012, the new label had Chiddy Bang and Foxy Shazam on its roster.
 In October 2013, shortly after the integration of EMI into its successor, Universal Music Group, the label was revived again as I.R.S.
 Nashville, with Striking Matches, Marc Scibilia and Cowboy Jack Clement on its roster before being shut down once again in 2015.